Guy Parmelin: Member of the Federal Council

 After the Swiss People's Party won a record vote of over 29% in the 2015 general election, Federal Councillor Eveline Widmer-Schlumpf announced she would not run for reelection.
-She had been expelled from the SVP/UDC shortly after her election and then founded the Conservative Democratic Party (BDP/PBD).
+She had been expelled from the SVP/UDC shortly after her election in 2007, whereupon she founded the splinter Conservative Democratic Party (BDP/PBD).
 The SVP/UDC was expected to take Widmer-Schlumpf's seat; it put forward three candidates, including Parmelin, who was ultimately elected.

 Parmelin became the first SVP/UDC Federal Councillor from the French-speaking part of Switzerland.
 He was selected to become head of the Federal Department of Defence, Civil Protection and Sports, replacing fellow party member Ueli Maurer, who became head of the Federal Department of Finance.
 Starting in 2019, Parmelin became the head of the Federal Department of Economic Affairs, Education and Research.
-He served as Vice President of Switzerland for 2020.
-He assumed the presidency on 1 January 2021 along Vice President Ignazio Cassis.
+He served as Vice President of Switzerland in 2020.
+He assumed the presidency on 1 January 2021 alongside Vice President Ignazio Cassis.

 On 16 June 2021, as President of Switzerland, Parmelin hosted the 2021 Russia–United States summit at Villa La Grange in Geneva between Vladimir Putin and Joe Biden.
 He wished them "a fruitful dialogue, in the interests of [their] two countries, and the world".

+Personal life

+In 1995, Parmelin married Caroline Merotto, a daughter of Aldo Merotto, an engineer of Italian origin, and Maria (née Moosrainer).
+They have no children.